deepaksood619/deepaksood619.github.io/docs/psychology/self-control-will-power.md

   - another way is to repeat positive statements about possible change in important areas in your life (e.g. "I'm capable of grad- ually improving my diet") -- these need to be grounded in reality
 - self-affirmation helps you realize that you're a competent and adequate person, even though you may not always have perfect self-control.

+## Construal

 Construe - interpret

-## Construal - a person's perception and interpretation of attributes and behavior of the self or of others
+A person's perception and interpretation of attributes and behavior of the self or of others

-a construal is a way that people perceive, comprehend, and interpret their world, particularly the acts of others toward them.
+A construal is a way that people perceive, comprehend, and interpret their world, particularly the acts of others toward them.

-## Construal and Reappraisal: Reframing Self-Control Conflict
+### Construal and Reappraisal: Reframing Self-Control Conflict

 - Whenever making an important decision, get yourself into a high-level (=abstract) construal by asking yourself a series of '**why**' questions
   - for instance, if you want to lose weight, ask yourself: Why do I